 The Crypt of Civilization was sealed 83 years ago.
 It won't be opened again until the year 8113 CE.

-While studying Ancient Egypt, Dr Thornwell Jacobs was struck by how little accurate information about ancient civilizations had survived.
-He realized that virtually all our knowledge of life in Ancient Egypt came from just a few sources: the pyramids and a few inscribed tablets found in ancient Assyria.
+While studying ancient Egypt, Dr Thornwell Jacobs was struck by how little accurate information about ancient civilizations had survived to the present day.
+He realized that virtually all our knowledge of life in ancient Egypt came from just a few sources: the pyramids, and a few inscribed tablets found in ancient Assyria.

-The idea struck him that it would be helpful – in fact, our "archaeological duty" – to leave behind records of how we lived for future civilizations to study.
+The idea came upon him that it would be helpful – in fact, our "archaeological duty" – to leave behind records of how we lived for future civilizations to study.
 He had conceived of the first modern-day time capsule, a term he would then invent.

 In Phoebe Hearst Hall at Oglethorpe University in Georgia – of which he was president – Jacobs set about creating that time capsule.
 It was a large room that would be filled with artifacts from 1930s life and knowledge of the last 6,000 years, buried in a defunct swimming pool.

-The vault was designed to act as a sort of pharaoh's tomb, and contained recordings of clarinetist Artie Shaw who was popular in the 1930s, movies showing photographed events from 1898 onwards, and 100 books on microfilm.
+The vault was designed to act as a sort of pseudo-pharaoh's tomb.
+It contained recordings of clarinetist Artie Shaw who was popular in the 1930s, movies showing photographed events from 1898 onwards, and 100 books on microfilm.
 Everyday artifacts included a little model of Donald Duck.
 However, no gold, jewelry, or other items of value were included.

-A "book of records" listing and describing all the items and their use was also left for future humans, or a new breed of hyper-intelligent dogs – whoever is in charge at the time.
+A "book of records" listing and describing all the items and their use was also left for future humans, or a new breed of hyper-intelligent dogs – whoever will be in charge at the time.

 It's worth noting that Jacobs' choice of objects for inclusion is very much a reflection of the time and of his prejudiced beliefs, and therefore not necessarily a true snapshot of 1930s America.